allegro/allegro.tech/_posts/2016-01-31-Managing-Frontend-in-the-microservices-architecture.md

 They can treat OpBox Core as the single point of contact and facade to various backend services.

 #### Future: component Event Bus
+There are many use cases when we want boxes to interact with each other.
+For example, our Search page lets user to search through offers available on Allegro.
+Search results are shown by the Listing box.
+Below we have Recommendations box which shows some offers, possibly related with the search query.

+What if we would like to remove an offer from Recommendations box when it happens to be shown already by Listing box?
+We think that the best place to implement such logic is Frontend.

+Desired solution would let rendered boxes to talk with each other via a publish-subscribe message bus, e.g.:

+“Hi, I’m Listing box, I’ve just arrived to a client's browser to show offers A, C and X.”
+“Hi, I’m Recommendations box,
+ I’m here for a while, and I’m showing offers D, E and X. Ouch!
+Looks like I’m supposed to replace X with something more decent.”

 #### Future: dependencies management